-On the closing date, we will lend an amount in sterling equal to the proceeds of the issue of the issuer notes to Funding 1.
-Funding 1 will pay the proceeds of this issuer intercompany loan to the seller as consideration in part for the seller assigning the initial portfolio to the mortgages trustee.
+On the closing date, we will lend the equivalent net issue proceeds of the issue of the issuer notes to Funding 1.
+Funding 1 will use the proceeds of this issuer intercompany loan to pay part of the initial consideration payable to the seller for loans (together with their related security) sold to the mortgages trustee on the closing date.

-As described in "- The issuer notes - Relationship between the issuer notes and the issuer intercompany loan", the issuer intercompany loan will be split into separate term advances to match the underlying series and classes of issuer notes: the issuer term AAA advances, matching the issue of the class A issuer notes of each series; the issuer term AA advances, matching the issue of the class B issuer notes of each series; and the issuer term BBB advances, matching the issue of the class C issuer notes of each series.
+As described in "- The issuer notes - Relationship between the issuer notes and the issuer intercompany loan", the issuer intercompany loan will be split into separate term advances to match the underlying series and classes of issuer notes: the issuer term AAA advances, matching the issue of the class A issuer notes of each series; the issuer term AA advances, matching the issue of the class B issuer notes of each series; the issuer term A advances, matching the issue of the class M issuer notes of each series; and the issuer term BBB advances, matching the issue of the class C issuer notes of each series.
 Together these advances are referred to in this prospectus as the issuer term advances.

-The issuer term AAA advances reflect the rating expected to be assigned to the class A issuer notes by the rating agencies (being, in the case of the series 1 class A issuer notes, A-1+ by Standard & Poor's, P-1 by Moody's and F1+ by Fitch and, in the case of the other class A issuer notes, AAA by Standard & Poor's, Aaa by Moody's and AAA by Fitch).
-The issuer term AA advances reflect the rating expected to be assigned to the class B issuer notes by the rating agencies (being AA by Standard & Poor's, Aa3 by Moody's and AA by Fitch).
-The issuer term BBB advances reflect the rating expected to be assigned to the class C issuer notes by the rating agencies (being BBB by Standard & Poor's, Baa2 by Moody's and BBB by Fitch).
+The issuer term AAA advances reflect the rating expected to be assigned to the class A issuer notes by the rating agencies on the closing date (being, in the case of the series 1 class A issuer notes, A-1+ by Standard & Poor's, P-1 by Moody's and F1+ by Fitch and, in the case of the other class A issuer notes, AAA by Standard & Poor's, Aaa by Moody's and AAA by Fitch).
+The issuer term AA advances reflect the rating expected to be assigned to the class B issuer notes by the rating agencies on the closing date (being AA by Standard & Poor's, Aa3 by Moody's and AA by Fitch).
+The issuer term A advances reflect the rating expected to be assigned to the class M issuer notes by the rating agencies on the closing date (being A by Standard & Poor's, A2 by Moody's and A by Fitch).
+The issuer term BBB advances reflect the rating expected to be assigned to the class C issuer notes by the rating agencies on the closing date (being BBB by Standard & Poor's, Baa2 by Moody's and BBB by Fitch).

 Funding 1 will repay the issuer intercompany loan primarily from payments received from Funding 1's share of the trust property.
 We will make payments of interest and principal on the issuer notes from payments of interest and principal made by Funding 1 under the issuer intercompany loan.
-As further described in "Cashflows - Distribution of Funding 1 available principal receipts - Due and payable dates of issuer term advances", under the terms of the issuer intercompany loan agreement, Funding 1 is required to repay the issuer series 1 term AAA advance in full on the interest payment date falling in June 2003, which is the final maturity date of the series 1 class A issuer notes and, prior to the occurrence of a trigger event or enforcement of the security granted by Funding 1, Funding 1 is also required to:
+As further described in "Cashflows - Distribution of Funding 1 available principal receipts - Due and payable dates of issuer term advances", under the terms of the issuer intercompany loan agreement, Funding 1 is required, prior to the occurrence of a trigger event or enforcement of the security granted by Funding 1 or the issuer, to: